Alfred III, Prince of Windisch-Grätz: Biography

-His family owned large estates in the Western Bohemia, German-populated area near the border with Germany.
+His branch of the Windisch-Grätz family owned large estates in the Western Bohemia, German-populated area near the border with Germany.
 Alfred and his family resided in Tachov palace, Plzeň Region, which stayed in their possession until the beginning of WWII in 1939.
 His grandfather, Alfred I, Prince of Windisch-Grätz had begun to transform an old Tachov castle into a town palace, but his plans remained partly unfulfilled.

-Alfred III served as the 11th Minister-President of Austria and was President of the Imperial Council from 1895 to 1918.
+Alfred III, Prince of Windisch-Grätz served as the 11th Minister-President of Austria and was President of the Imperial Council from 1895 to 1918.
 He was also Hereditary Master of the Horse in the Duchy of Styria and Standesherr in the Kingdom of Württemberg.